Travel-writing & photography tips

 Avoid long scenery bits and a day by day, sight by sight, blow-by-blow account of your journey.

 Interview with a Travel Writer…Heather Hapeta 30th May 2007

 Today’s interviewee is New Zealand travel writer Heather Hapata.
-Heather’s articles have been published in the Sydney Morning Herald, NZ Listener, and Morning Calm (Korean Air’s in-flight magazine), she writes a monthly travel column for Homestyle magazine, and has her first book, Naked in Budapest, due for release in June.
+Heather’s articles have been published in the Sydney Morning Herald, NZ Listener, and Morning Calm (Korean Air’s in-flight magazine), she writes a monthly travel column for Homestyle magazine, and has her first book, Naked in Budapest.